Role of the committee

 - Ensure that remuneration schemes and policies enable the use of Committee discretion and independent judgement to override formulaic outcomes, taking into account Company and individual performance

 - Maintain contact with principal stakeholders, as required, on matters relating to executive remuneration

 Terms of reference

 The Committee reviewed and amended its terms of reference during the year to incorporate changes included within the new UK Governance Code published in July 2018.

 Download the Remuneration Committee Terms of Reference

-The Committee met five times in 2017.
 The Committee reviewed the Group’s financial performance and the achievements of the Executive Directors, and conducted a review of the remuneration arrangements for Executive Directors.
-The Remuneration Policy was approved at the 2017 AGM, and no changes have been made to the policy this year.
+The Remuneration Policy was approved at the 2017 AGM with 99.6% support, and no changes have been made to the policy this year.

-- The performance period for the 2015 Performance Share Plan (PSP) cycle ended on 31 December 2017.
-Based on performance against the three-year relative TSR and EPS targets, the awards lapsed in full
+- The performance period for the 2016 PSP cycle ended on 31 December 2018.
+Based on performance against the three-year relative Total Shareholder Return (TSR) and Earnings per share (EPS) targets, the awards will lapse in full.

 Matthias Bichsel, Chairman of the Remuneration Committee